Capture fireworks on your phone

-Fireworks displays can be an awesome visual spectacle, but unless you've got the right kit or the appropriate apps, capturing and sharing good fireworks photos can be pretty challenging.
-Thankfully, a variety of camera apps are available on both Android and iOS with manual controls for shutter speed and other settings that can help you take clear and impressive fireworks photograph.
-Check out six camera apps for taking fireworks snapshots, as well as a few other fireworks-themed apps.
+Fireworks displays are awesome visual spectacles, and capturing photos of them are a part of the experience.
+Unless you've got the right photography kit or the appropriate smartphone apps, capturing good fireworks photos can be pretty challenging.
+Mobile tripods certainly help, but you'll still want to take over manual controls of your camera.
+Thankfully, a variety of camera apps are available on both Android and iOS with options for shutter speed, along with other settings that can help you take clear and impressive fireworks shots you can share with your friends.
+Check out these camera apps for taking fireworks photos, as well as a few other fireworks-themed apps.

-Apple introduced manual camera controls for iPhones and iPads four years ago.
-Manual puts them front and center in the user experience, with a number of features useful for those looking to take good fireworks photos.
+Apple introduced manual camera controls for iPhones and iPads five years ago, but the Manual app puts them front and center in the user experience, with a number of features useful for those looking to take good fireworks photos.
 Shutter speed controls let you lengthen your exposure, ISO and exposure compensation settings let you brighten up a dark picture.
-An update in 2016 let users who own iPhones with two rear cameras switch between lenses, and the app now supports the iPhone X, too.
+An update this year made the popular app even more intuitive while continuing to support newer iPhone models.
 Of course, you'll probably want to take a few test shots first, as fiddling with the settings for each shot can be tough on the fly, and if you're taking shots with long shutter speeds, a tripod is a near necessity.

 Another neat option is Slow Shutter Cam, an iOS app which does exactly what it says on the tin.
 Users can set the shutter speed or exploit handy presets to take photos featuring motion blurs, light trails or simple low light shooting.
 Whether you're looking to shoot fireworks, or experiment with effects like light painting and motion blur on waterfalls, Slow Shutter Cam includes a lot of settings to help you.
 Apple Watch support and a built-in self-timer also lets you set up your phone in a stable position for your shot.